-Chicken foot souse is a vibrant, tangy Caribbean delicacy made with a delicious medley of spices, herbs, and veggies.
-Enjoy it as a hearty snack or meal.
+Chicken foot souse is a vibrant, tangy Caribbean delicacy made with a delicious medley of cooked meat, spices, herbs, and veggies typically enjoyed as street food or at bars and parties.

 Guyanese Chicken Foot Souse